czczup/InternVL-doc/docs/en/internvl1.1/internvl_chat.md

 We provide an example code to run InternVL-Chat-V1-1 using `transformers`.

 We also welcome you to experience the InternVL2 series models in our [online demo](https://internvl.opengvlab.com/).
-Currently, due to the limited GPU resources with public IP addresses, we can only deploy models up to a maximum of 26B.
-We will expand soon and deploy larger models to the online demo.

 > Please use transformers==4.37.2 to ensure the model works normally.